 Meanwhile Anna had sent Pegasus up a half mile and had been using Pegasus’s gravity radar to surveil the area around them out to the distance to the Pass: eight kilometers or about five miles.

 “Now let’s get you a little firing practice.
 I know a good spot to do that.”

 They got back into the truck and drove a couple of miles eastward.
 Then they drove down a dusty, bumpy side track another couple of miles, climbing upward inside a valley carved into a hillside.

 A hundred yards further the valley ended, the hillside thus making a backdrop for their impromptu firing range.

-They got out and emptied four of the brown shopping bags into other bags.
-They carried the empties to the end of the valley where it began its tilt upward and merged into the rest of the hillside.
+They got out and emptied the contents of four of the brown shopping bags into other bags.
+They carried the empties to the end of the valley where it began its tilt upward and merge into the rest of the hillside.
 In the bottom of each sack they scooped sand a couple of inches deep to keep them upright against the slight breeze, making four targets several feet apart.

 Back at the truck Anna gave Janice a brief tour of her weapon.
 In particular, it had a thumb safety and a selector for single, triple, and nine shots automatic.
 The safety and selector had levers on both sides of the weapon, so it could be fired either right- or left-handed.